 Given the Jesuit influence at Georgetown and its adoption of the Cura Personalis philosophy, I recommend covering your clinical, research and community service experience Georgetown’s secondary application essay.
 The school places special emphasis on training physicians to treat medically underserved communities.
 Highlight your personal connections, volunteer work and leadership roles in medically underserved communities.

 Georgetown University School of Medicine 2016 Essay Questions:

 • Two short essays, with character limits of 1,000, and one long essay, with a character limit of 5,000.

 • Applicants should use single line spacing and 12 point size font.

 • Responses should be constructed strategically to highlight an applicant’s strengths.

-Short answer: Georgetown University School of Medicine strives to ensure that its students become respectful physicians who embrace all dimensions of diversity.
-Please describe how any personal characteristics or life experiences will contribute to the diversity of, and bring educational benefits to, our student body.
+1. Georgetown University School of Medicine strives to ensure that its students become respectful physicians who embrace all dimensions of caring for the whole person.
+Please describe how your personal characteristics or life experiences will contribute to the Georgetown School of Medicine community and bring educational benefits to our student body.
 (1,000 characters)